Tips for Returning to Work After Maternity Leave

 Reconnect with the Office

-If it's been awhile since you've thought about work, do yourself a favor: ease into workplace culture.
-Switching abruptly from days spent entirely with baby to time split between office and parenting is jarring, and likely not good for you either as a parent or an employee.
+If it's been some time since you've thought about work, do yourself a favor: ease into workplace culture.
+Switching abruptly from days spent entirely with the baby to time split between office and parenting is jarring, and likely not good for you either as a parent or an employee.
 Do some advance work before your first day into the office to make the transition smoother.

 If your HR department hasn't already been in touch, reach out yourself.
-The people in human resources can fill you in on important details such as the best date to return to the office, where work's lactation room is located, and other good-to-know details on paperwork and getting back into the swing of a work routine.
+The people in human resources can fill you in on important details such as the best date to return to the office, the location of the lactation room, and other good-to-know details on paperwork and getting back into the swing of a work routine.

 Aim to go back to the office late in the week.
-Resist the temptation to make your first day back in the office a Monday: a full week back in the office makes for a difficult transition.
-A Thursday or Friday return date will allow you to have the weekend to recalibrate and fix any potential issues with childcare, scheduling, etc.
+Resist the temptation to make your first day back in the office a Monday; a full week back in the office makes for a difficult transition.

 Make Sure You – and Your Family – Are Ready for Your Return